Ally-ops/Ronnie-Scott-s-Charity-for-Kids/README.md

 ## Kids

-The kids page features the same image as the home page in the top left and the same strap line as the home page. as the home page in the top left and the same strap line as the home page This page also contains a video showing a members’ first solo appearance in a jazz band to highlight that kids really do get an opportunity to showcase their talent.
+The kids page features the same image as the home page in the top left, for contnuity, and the same strap line as the home page.
+This page also contains a video showing a members’ first solo appearance in a jazz band to highlight that kids really do get an opportunity to showcase their talent.

 There is also a text section giving information on after school clubs, workshops, and performances, with links to each area to provide further information to kids on how to contact the clubs.